National Premier Leagues NSW

 The National Premier Leagues NSW is a semi-professional soccer competition in New South Wales, Australia.
-The competition is conducted by Football NSW, the organising body in New South Wales (the other being the National Premier Leagues Northern NSW organised by Northern NSW Football).
+The competition is conducted by Football NSW, one of the two organising bodies in New South Wales (the other being the National Premier Leagues Northern NSW organised by Northern NSW Football).
 The league is a subdivision of the second tier National Premier Leagues (NPL), which sits below the national A-League.
 Prior to becoming a subdivision of the NPL in 2013, the league was previously known as the NSW Premier League.

 History

 Origins

 Since 1956, a top divisional New South Wales based league has been contested annually in various forms, with its early days remembered as Division One.
 The league, jointly with other state-based leagues, formed the highest tier of soccer in Australia until the creation of a national league, the National Soccer League (NSL), in 1977.
 Before NSL, the Ampol Cup also ran concurrently as a state-based cup competition.
 In 1979 Division One officially changed its name to NSW State League, however, reverted to NSW Division One by 1983.
 The league continued to be contested throughout the winter months and included another name change in 1992 to the NSW Super League.
 During the 1980s and 1990s, Melita Eagles and Blacktown City FC were dominant in the league winning nine championships between them.